The Best Chickens for the Backyard

 Most importantly, dual-purpose chickens are sustainable.
 As long as you don't kill all the roosters, you can hatch eggs using an incubator.
 In addition, dual-purpose breed chickens are more likely to go broody, which means that the hens may decide to hatch out eggs for you.
 As far as increasing your flock this is great, but if egg production is what you're looking for, a broody hen will stop laying eggs during the time that she is setting on her eggs and during the time she is raising her brood.

 Some of the dual-purpose breed chickens include: Australorp, Brahma, Braekel (Brakel), Buckeye, California Gray, Chantecler, Cubalaya, Derbyshire Redcap, Dominique, Dorking, Faverolles, Holland, Iowa Blue, Java, Jersey Giant, Marsh Daisy, Naked Neck, New Hampshire Reds, Norfolk Grey, Buff Orpington, Plymouth Rock, Poltava, Red Shaver, Rhode Island Red, Rhode Island White, Scots Dumpy Scots Grey, Sussex, Winnebago, Wyandotte.
 Although I am not going to cover all the pros and cons of all of the breeds, here are a few of the breeds in more detail.

 This bird is noisy, with lots of personality.
 This bird is a traditional small farm flock chicken.
-They produce an average number of small eggs and they area relatively small chicken so their meat is a little on the small side.
+They produce an average number of small eggs, and they are relatively small chicken, so their meat is a little on the small side.
 This chicken's meat, however, is tasty.
-These hens should have a rooster with them to protect them if they are free ranging as well as for breeding purposes.
+These hens should have a rooster with them to protect them if they are free-ranging as well as for breeding purposes.
 The hens are often too busy foraging and not watching out for hawks.

 Rhode Island Red